IBM/WCA-AnsibleLightspeed-L3/docs/index.md

     One of the standout features of Ansible Playbooks is that they are *idempotent*: executing Playbooks multiple times on the same system won't create additional "side effects" (unintended operations or creation of unwanted artifacts) after the first successful run.
 This ensures consistency and reliability across deployments of the Red Hat Ansible Automation Platform (**AAP**).

 As you will see throughout the hands-on training material, generative AI models provide a natural language prompt to users which in turn is understood and translated by the AI models into the necessary Ansible Task code.
-For example, a user might describe a desired system state in plain language ("I want a Playbook to install and start the Apache web server") and the model will generate the appropriate Ansible Tasks for a Playbook.
+For example, a user might describe a desired system state in plain language (*"I want a Playbook to install and start an Apache web server"*) and the model will generate the appropriate Ansible Tasks for a Playbook.

 All of this is achieved without physically writing code or requiring much programming expertise.
 Not only does this speed up the automation process by cutting the time needed to author Playbooks, but it also democratizes access to automation in general.
 Even those within a company with limited Ansible or programming expertise will be able to produce effective Playbooks.
 There are plenty of caveats of course, and thorough validation and testing of AI-generated code will be needed before being put into production.
 However, the productivity gains and broadening of skillsets within an organization can be tremendous.
 And as a whole, generative AI brings the original goals of Red Hat Ansible Automation Platform (the democratization of automation for everything) that much closer to a reality.